About Susan Taylor, MSW, RSW | 26 Years of Listening to Women

 It teaches you to pay attention to what sits just beneath the surface."

-Virtually with Women Across Ontario
+How I Work With Women Across Ontario

 In our work together, I pay attention to:

-• patterns in how you think, respond, and relate to others
+• Patterns in how you think, respond, and relate to others

-• the emotional weight you’ve been carrying, often for a long time
+• The emotional weight you've been carrying, often for a long time

-• the difference between how things look on the outside and how they feel internally
+• The difference between how things look on the outside and how they feel internally

-Who I Work With
+The Women I Work With

 Many of the clients I work with are:

-• professionals balancing demanding roles
+• Professionals balancing demanding roles

-• caregivers supporting children, partners, or family members
+• Caregivers supporting children, partners, or family members

-• educators, helpers, and people others naturally rely on
+• Educators, helpers, and people others naturally rely on

-• navigating relationship challenges or repeated patterns
+• Women navigating relationship challenges or repeated patterns

-• moving through life transitions or questioning their direction
+• Moving through life transitions or questioning their direction

 I tend to work with clients who are used to being the capable one.